kant/watson-training-from-on-prem-data/README.md

 At this point, you have a Db2 database instance loaded with sample data.

 Before you proceed further, you also need to take note of your workstation's LAN IP.
-You can find that address using either `hostnam -I` or `ifconfig`, depending on what platform you're on.
+You can find that address using either `hostname -I` or `ifconfig`, depending on what platform you're on.

 ```bash